 - What operating systems are supported?

-- Can I install Creative Cloud desktop app on more than two computers with same account?
+- Can I install Creative Cloud for desktop app on more than two computers with same account?

 - Is there a file size limit?

-- How do I quit the Creative Cloud application?
+- How do I quit the Creative Cloud for desktop application?

 - When files are moved in the local Creative Cloud Files folder do they still exist locally?
 Are they available when disconnected?